Minionguyjpro/XDA-Forums-Issue-Tracker/CONTRIBUTING.md

 ### Solvable problems
 If you have problems that are able to be fixed, you can add the steps to fix it to your guide.
 To confirm this issue, I will try to reproduce the issue on my own device.
 When I've successfully reproduced it, I will add this issue to the list on the XDA thread and add the steps to fix it.
 ### Unsolvable problems
-If you have problem that aren't able to be fixed, you must mention this in your issue.
+If you have problems that aren't able to be fixed, you must mention this in your issue.
 To confirm this issue, I will try to reproduce the issue on my own device.
 When I've successfully reproduced it, I will add this issue to the list on the XDA thread.